EU watchdogs call for rapid action to catch up with digital finance | Business

 EU watchdogs call for rapid action to catch up with digital finance

-Rapid action is needed to update how cross-border financial services are scrutinised and consumers protected as the sector becomes digitalised with "Big Tech" playing an increased role, European Union regulators said on Monday.
-People are using smartphones to buy and sell shares, move money around bank accounts and make payments, a trend accelerated by the COVID-19 pandemic, leaving regulators playing catch-up.
+Rapid action is needed to update how cross-border financial services are scrutinized and consumers protected as the sector becomes digitalized with "Big Tech" playing an increased role, European Union regulators said on Monday.
+People are turning to social media and using smartphones to buy and sell shares, move money around bank accounts and make payments, a trend accelerated by the COVID-19 pandemic, leaving regulators playing catch-up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)